Financial Aid and Scholarships

 SCHOLARSHIPS

-1. Apply for Financial Aid after October 1st. www.FAFSA.gov
+1. Apply for Financial Aid after October 1st.
+(Class of 2024 FAFSA won't open until December) www.FAFSA.gov

 2. Check with each college in which you are applying for merit-based scholarships and deadlines.